Where to Stay in Bali with Kids? How to Choose the Perfect Area for Your Family Vacation.

 Bali is relatively small (and although traffic is terrible in peak times), you can easily make day trips to most areas, if you or the kids have your heart set on something in particular, and it will ensure a much more enjoyable trip this way (instead of changing hotels every few nights).

-Plus, they’re great for keeping kids entertained on the plane, and are a great alternative to screens when dining out!
+Plus, they’re great for keeping kids entertained on the plane, are a great alternative to screens when dining out, and are a great way to document your family vacation in Bali.

 Bali Junior Travel Diary (for kids aged 3-6)